Mark Thatcher: Personal life

-Thatcher moved to Dallas, Texas, in the mid-1980s, where he met his first wife, Diane Burgdorf (later wife of James Beckett), in 1987.
-Their first child, Michael Thatcher, was born in 1989, and their second child, Amanda Margaret Thatcher, was born in 1993.
+Thatcher moved to Dallas, Texas, in the mid-1980s, where he met his first wife, Diane Burgdorf (later wife of James Beckett.)
+They married on 14th February 1987.
+Their first child was born in 1989, and their second child was born in 1993.
 In 1992, he became The Honourable Mark Thatcher when his mother was made a life peer.
 In 1996, he moved to South Africa following financial scandals in the United States.

-In 2003, he became The Honourable Sir Mark Thatcher when he succeeded to the hereditary Thatcher baronetcy awarded to his father in 1990.
+In 2003, he became The Honourable Sir Mark Thatcher, 2nd Baronet of Scotney when he succeeded to the hereditary Thatcher baronetcy awarded to his father in 1990.
 He and his wife announced their intention to divorce in September 2005 after eighteen years of marriage.
-His wife moved back to the United States with their children, the same year that he pleaded guilty in relation to an attempted coup in Equatorial Guinea and questions were being asked in the UK about whether he should be stripped of his title.
+His wife moved back to the United States with their children, the same year that he pleaded guilty in relation to an attempted coup in Equatorial Guinea.
+Questions were raised in the UK Parliament about whether he should be stripped of his title.

 Following his guilty plea and his divorce, he left South Africa in 2005 for Monaco on a one-year temporary residency permit, while his wife and children returned to the United States.
 Thatcher was unable to get a US visa due to his South African conviction and remains barred from entering the United States.

 His Monaco residency was not renewed as he was said to be on a list of "undesirables" who would not be allowed further residency and he was required to leave by mid-2006.
 He was refused residency in Switzerland and settled in Gibraltar, where he married his second wife, Sarah-Jane Russell, in March 2008.
 Russell is the daughter of Terence J. Clemence, a property developer, and sister to Claudia, Viscountess Rothermere.
 She was formerly married to Lord Francis Hastings Russell, the younger son of John Russell, 13th Duke of Bedford.

 He was in Barbados when he received news of his mother's death.
-He returned to the UK to act as chief mourner at his mother's funeral, which took place at St Paul's Cathedral, London, on 17 April 2013.
+He returned to the UK to act as chief mourner at her funeral, which took place at St Paul's Cathedral, London, on 17 April 2013.

 In April 2016, Thatcher was named in the Panama Papers scandal; he has ownership of a house in Barbados as the beneficiary of a trust.

-In 2019, he became a grandfather after Michael and his wife welcomed a son, Emery.
+In 2019, he became a grandfather.

 Titles and styles

-Thatcher is entitled the usage of the pre-nominal style "The Honourable" following the elevation of his mother to the peerage as a baroness in 1992; he shares this courtesy with his twin sister, Carol.
-After the death of his father in 2003, he inherited the Thatcher baronetcy which had been awarded to his father in 1990, the first baronetcy created since 1964.
+Thatcher has been entitled to use the pre-nominal style "The Honourable" since the elevation of his mother to the peerage as a baroness in 1992; he shares this courtesy with his twin sister, Carol.
+Following the death of his father in 2003, he inherited the Thatcher baronetcy which had been awarded to his father in 1990, the first baronetcy created since 1964.
 Following his conviction in relation to the Equatorial Guinea coup d'état in 2004, it was suggested that he should be stripped of the title.